Jaminz15/boulderingTracker/DesignDocuments/userStories.md

 ### **Admin - Manage Users**
 As an admin, I want to be able to deactivate or delete user accounts so that I can manage inappropriate or inactive accounts.

-### **Admin - Review Reported Issues**
-As an admin, I want to receive notifications about reported issues in climbing logs or gyms so that I can review and take action.